 Advanced Microscopy Shared Resource

 Supported by the Fred & Pamela Buffett Cancer Center (FPBCC), the Advanced Microscopy Shared Resource serves as a hub for cutting-edge technologies, expertise, and training, driving collaborative innovation across various research areas.
 It provides a comprehensive range of biomedical imaging modalities capable of capturing intricate biological processes at different scales, from single molecules (nanometer, super-resolution) to sub-cellular and cellular levels (micron, confocal, whole slide scanning), and even tissue or small organs (millimeter, light sheet).
-The facility offers instruction and user access to advanced imaging (super-resolution, microscopic, mesoscopic) and analysis tools (HALO, IMARIS) for internal and external researchers.
+The facility offers instruction and user access to advanced imaging (super-resolution, microscopic, mesoscopic) and analysis tools (HALO, HALO-AI, IMARIS) for internal and external researchers.

 Advanced Microscopy Shared Resource Specific Aims: